Russia’s Gazprom has canceled construction of the South Stream pipeline due to European opposition.

 That did not stop the European Commission from leaning heavily on prospective partner countries, notably Bulgaria, to suspend their participation in the project after Russia invaded Ukraine in March.

-South Stream’s cancellation is hardly an economic loss for Russia, which is suffering the effects of Western economic sanctions and declining oil prices worldwide.
+South Stream’s cancelation is hardly an economic loss for Russia, which is suffering the effects of Western economic sanctions and declining oil prices worldwide.

 It is estimated the country uses just 60 percent of its present pipeline capacity.
 South Stream was never needed.
 It would have been politically convenient for Russia in that it bypassed Ukraine which currently transits half of the natural gas it sells to Europe.